matthew-a-thomas/js-ldpc/README.md

 The goal of this project is to create an implementation of an LDPC (https://en.wikipedia.org/wiki/Low-density_parity-check_code) because an existing one doesn't seem readily available.

+Robert Gallager's original paper on the topic can be found here: http://www.rle.mit.edu/rgallager/documents/ldpc.pdf

 ##API
 These methods are planned: